johannesschrott/mm-search-and-retrieval-submission1/README.md

 The website this webserver delivers contains an interactive plot where all shown curves can be ticked on or off individually.

-### `rank_order_correlations.py`: Rank order correlations
+### `calculate_correlation_plots.py`: Rank order correlations

 This python script computes rank order correlations between all possible combinations between features and similarity functions.
 Simply run this file without any arguments, the results will be printed to the console.
 Inside the script the variable `nr_of_songs` defines the number of songs of which the correlations are calculated.
 As a result always the mean of all songs for a specific k is returned.
+A Jupyter notebook `plot_correlation_plots.ipynb` is also available, but please not that the notebook currently is using logarithm for coloring the plot, which is due to negative correlations resulting in transparent colorings.

+### `hubness_main.py`
+Hubness values are not calculated when doing the evaluation by running `main.py`, instead they are calculated through running this seperate file without any parameters.
+The result is printed to the console.

+### `webapp.py`
+The Web App for the similarity based music retireval system is based on the Dash framework.
+Just run the file `webapp.py`without any parameters and a local development server running the web app will be started.

 ## How to specifiy which features + similarity function combinations are used for borda count
 In __init__.py specify them in the array LATE_FUSION_LABEL_FEATURESTYPE_FUNCS_AND_PATHS.
 Each array entry shall have the form (label, FeaturesType, similarityFunction, featuresPathFromConstants). label is arbitrary and used as column header in the dataframe with fused scores and also for printing to the terminal and writing into the results csv-file (templ_lateFusion_sortedByMean.csv and temp_lateFusion_notSorted.csv).
 FeaturesType.<FEATURE_TYPE_NAME> must fit constants.<FEATURE_FILE_PATH>.

+## Creation of early fusion files

+EarlyModalities (Pre_PCA_INCP_BERT_VDS_SCALED.csv) is created by executing the early_fusion.py script.
+To create the EarlyLyrics and EarlyAudio files execute all cells of Early_Fusion_Generation.ipynb.
+All base feature TSV files must be located in the /data dictionary of the project.

 Example of 2 voters:
 `LATE_FUSION_LABEL_FEATURESTYPE_FUNCS_AND_PATHS = [('COSINE BLF_CORRELATION', FeaturesType.BLF_CORRELATION, Cos_sim(), constants.AUDIO_BLF_CORRELATION_PATH),`